Skip to Main Content

 Welcome to Meredith College

-You may use your Governor’s School ID to check out library books and musical scores for up to three weeks.
-There is a limit of five items.
-If more items are needed, please speak with a Circulation supervisor.
+You may use your Governor's School ID card to check out library books and musical scores for up to three weeks.
+There is a limit of five items at a time.
 Be sure to return them on time!

 The Rules